 If you are a personal representative or executor of a deceased family member’s estate and are unsure of what is required of you to settle your family member’s estate, we can help.
 At Schmidt & Yee, P.C., we know the complexities of the Oregon probate and estate law and can serve as your guide throughout the process.
 We serve clients in Aloha, Beaverton, Hillsboro, NW Portland, Banks, Forest Grove and all communities throughout Washington County, Oregon.

-The Oregon probate process is often required when a person dies whether the decedent had a Will or not.
-Steps of probate include:
+The probate process is often required when a person dies whether the decedent had a Will or not.
+Steps of probate in Oregon include:

 - Notifying creditors